 Special Educational Needs and Disability

 The school is committed to meeting the educational needs of all pupils and children in our care.
-Therefore the special educational needs of each individual are taken into consideration in the planning and differentiation of the curriculum, with due regard to existing Individual Education Plans (IEPs), any subsequent IEPs, and pupils’ Statements of Special Educational Needs or Education Healthcare Plans.
-If you have any specific issues about your child’s learning, please contact Mr. Tom Sier, SENCO.
-A full version of the schools’ Special Educational Needs and Disabilities policy is available in the Poilcy section of the website or a written version is available on request.
+Therefore the special educational needs of each individual are taken into consideration in the planning and differentiation of the curriculum, with due regard to existing Education, Health and Care Plans and any subsequent IEPs.
+If you have any specific issues about your child’s learning, please contact Mr. Mark Connaughton , SENCO.
+A full version of the schools’ Special Educational Needs and Disabilities policy is available in the Policy section of the website or a written version is available on request.

 CEIAG - Careers Education Information advice and Guidance

-The Becton School curriculum has a rolling programme that contains elements of the new (2013) ‘Sheffield Entitlement For Careers Education, Information, Advice and Guidance’.
+The Becton School curriculum has a rolling programme that contains elements of the Gatsby Benchmark.
 This involves session around ‘Enterprise’, progression routes, personal development, career research and presentation skills.
 In addition all pupils who are at a stage in their education where they may make a transition from school to college or sixth form have an individual session with the school’s personal adviser.
 This is used to assess the need for further specific individual information, advice and guidance.

 If you have any enquiries regarding your child’s access to CEIAG, or require individual additional advice regarding progression routes, please contact Adrian Gregory at Becton School or David Smith, the careers adviser from Sheffield Futures linked to Becton.
 You can contact David on firstname.lastname@example.org or via Adrian at Becton